starjumper30/ace-angular-hello-world/README.md

 - Choose the serverless option (for cheapest and non-global)
 - Save and go to the main page for this new resource
 - Create a new database under this cosmo account (you will configure database name as an environment variable below)
-- Copy the Primary Connection String for your new Mongo instance
+- Copy the Primary Connection String for your new Mongo instance to be used in the command below.

-- Configure MONGODB_URI environment variable in the azure app service (https://docs.microsoft.com/en-us/azure/app-service/tutorial-nodejs-mongodb-app?pivots=platform-linux#connect-app-to-production-mongodb)
+### Update Azure environment config
 ```
 az login
 az webapp config appsettings set --name <app-name> --resource-group myResourceGroup --settings MONGODB_URI="mongodb://<cosmosdb-name>:<primary-master-key>@<cosmosdb-name>.documents.azure.com:10250/mean?ssl=true"
 az webapp config appsettings set --name <app-name> --resource-group myResourceGroup --settings DATABASE_NAME=<yourdatabase-name>
+az webapp config appsettings set --name <app-name> --resource-group myResourceGroup --settings LOCAL_BASE_URL=<app-url>
 ```

-### Update environment config
-Open apps/hello-world/src/config.json.
-This file has the environment-specific configuration used by ACE.
-You need to update it with the correct URL and database info for your deployment environments.

 ### Deploying to Azure using BitBucket pipelines